Scottish will and power of attorney services

 Fixed fee power of attorney services in Scotland

-By putting in place a Power of Attorney, you can appoint someone you trust to take care of your affairs if you become unable to take care of these yourself.
+By putting in place a power of attorney, you can appoint someone you trust to take care of your affairs if you become unable to take care of these yourself in the future.

-A Power of Attorney costs from £198 including VAT.
+A power of attorney costs from £354 including VAT.

-The Public Guardian also charges a registration fee for each Power of Attorney registered, which must be paid in addition.
-This is currently £79.
+The Public Guardian also charges a registration fee for each power of attorney registered, which must be paid to them in addition.